-An Act to provide for responsible parenting agreements and responsible parenting orders, to make consequential mendments to the Children's Court of Western Australia Act 1988 and the Young Offenders Act 1994, and for related purposes.
+The Parental Support and Responsibility Act 2008 came into operation on 28 March 2009.
+It enabled responsible parenting agreements and responsible parenting orders to be issued.
+It also amended the Children's Court of Western Australia Act 1988 and the Young Offenders Act 1994 to assist this process.

-(1) The objects of this Act are -
+'(1) The objects of this Act are -

 (a) to acknowledge and support the primary role of parents in safeguarding and promoting the wellbeing of children; and

 (b) to support and reinforce the role and responsibility of parents to exercise appropriate control over the behaviour of their children.

-(2) For the purposes of this section, responsibility includes but isnot limited to all the duties, powers, responsibilities and
+(2) For the purposes of this section, responsibility includes but is not limited to all the duties, powers, responsibilities and

-authority which, by law, parents have in relation to children.
+authority which, by law, parents have in relation to children.'

-Cite this: http://www.findandconnect.gov.au/guide/ref/WE00396
+Cite this: http://www.findandconnect.gov.au/guide/wa/WE00396

 First published by the Find & Connect Web Resource Project for the Commonwealth of Australia, 2011

-Except where otherwise noted, content on this site is licensed under a Attribution-NonCommercial-ShareAlike 3.0 Unported License
+Except where otherwise noted, content on this site is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License